joewez/AmpyFileManager/README.md

 CAVEATS:

+- Because of some limitations, in order to use this tool you must follow this guideline...
+    - Directories will be recognized by their lack of an extension
+    - Editable files are recognized by their use of an extension
 - Although it should work with any device that AMPY works with, it has only been tested with a Wemos D1 Mini and a Witty Cloud Board
-- This is mainly for text files (binary files have not been tested)
+- This is mainly for text files (binary files will upload to the device but will not download correctly)
-- Switching between the terminal and the file manager (and back) is a little rough.
-You may have to "Refresh" or try again to get a feature to work.
+- Switching between the console and the editor (and back) is a little rough.
+    - You may have to "Refresh" or try again to get a feature to work.
+    - Sometimes the software will pause until the device is momentarily unplugged
+    - This is highly dependent on the type of application that is running